Structure follows Strategy: Walmart

-The ideal industry example which can be discussed based on structure follows strategy is none other than Walmart which is well known as the largest company in the world in terms of revenue generation and the employee base.
-The hallmark of Walmart is their ability to run their operations with cost leadership in focus which can be evident with their track record of having not manufactured any product or service.
-Walmart with all guns blazing has cemented its low pricing strategy ever since its inception in line with the company structure and business model.
+A prime example of the principle “structure follows strategy” is Walmart, recognized as the world’s largest company by revenue and workforce.
+Walmart’s hallmark is its focus on cost leadership, evident in its operations despite not manufacturing any products or services.
+From its inception, Walmart has consistently reinforced its low-pricing strategy, aligning its company structure and business model to support this approach.
 As per the founder of Walmart, Sam Walton’s quote “Control your expenses better than your competition.
-This is where you will always find a competitive advantage”, it can be revealed that the company has quite lived up to his ethos and vision in giving an extraordinary customer service with the utmost priority on maintaining low-cost strategy and its emphasis on provision of high-quality goods at affordable price levels to customers.
-The company utilizes Every Day Low Prices also known popularly as EDLP model as its pricing strategy ever since its foundation.
-Walmart having the clear mindset and intent of maintaining low price strategy was able to establish a corporate structure which can acclimatize to such strategy.
+This is where you will always find a competitive advantage”, it can be revealed that the company has lived up to his ethos and vision in giving an extraordinary customer service with the utmost priority on maintaining low-cost strategy and its emphasis on provision of high-quality goods at affordable price levels to customers.
+The company utilizes Every Day Low Prices also known as EDLP model as its pricing strategy ever since its foundation.
+Walmart having the mindset and intent of maintaining low price strategy was able to establish a corporate structure which can acclimatize to such strategy.
 Walmart has a hierarchical functional organization structure, which is the pillar of the company going from strength to strength to exploit their competitive advantage in the industry in which it is operating.
-The hierarchy feature well and truly adheres, applicable and appropriate to the vertical lines of command and authority throughout the company’s organizational structure.
-Walmart is an organization where every employee in each level has to report to a direct superior except for the company CEO.
+The hierarchy feature adheres to the vertical lines of command and authority throughout the company’s organizational structure.
+Walmart is an organization where every employee in each level reports to a direct superior except for the company CEO.
 The top-level management gives instructions to the middle managers on implementing required strategies and there is a formal hierarchy with middle managers need to seek approval with matters pertaining to certain business activities where the middle level managers cannot make certain decisions on their own and subsequently as a result, the middle level management has to get recommendations and prior approvals through formal email exchanges to sort things and in order to proceed with such activities.
 Hence it is proven that Walmart having a hierarchical structure in place gives top level management a greater control over the organizational activities and it helps to better monitor the work processes.
 Although these approval procedures might be time consuming and complicated, these hierarchical procedures would eventually help the organization to determine on what and how much efforts should be put in place to go ahead with certain business activities and what kind of business activities should not happen in order to live up to the company’s objectives on maintaining low-cost strategy.
 If the organization cannot curtail the cost of production, how can it deliver the odds in terms of its ambitions on provision of products to customers at low price levels?
 Therefore, having such hierarchical functional structure in place in line with the company’s low-cost strategy helps to implement important critical decisions but the functional structure do pose some strategical dilemma due to the structural mismatches and the functional structure itself creates another loophole in terms of communication methods.
 Walmart has also confronted challenges with regards to employee grievances at times due to issues such as low wages due to the company’s intended strategy on cost leadership and low-price strategy.
 This is a massive dilemma as far as the progression of the company is concerned as the most important stakeholders, the employees are deprived of salary increments and other allowances and how can a company really satisfy their customers if their own employees are not satisfied with what they got.